 The Certificate is a 12 credit program with 3 core classes and 1 elective course which often overlaps with related degree courses.
-If pursued alongside a Master’s or Doctoral degree, the Certificate is designed to be completed in two years.
-Students interested in completing the certificate should enroll in the Introductory course in the Spring of their first year and consult with their degree advisers and an MSMC faculty to ensure successful completion.
+Students interested in completing the certificate should enroll in the Introductory course and consult with their degree advisers and an MSMC faculty to ensure successful completion.

 AMST 655/ANTH 655/HIST 610: Introduction to Museum Scholarship (3 credits, Fall)